r4plh/videoEra/sound/sound-physics-and-perception-guide.md

 ### X-Axis (Frequency)
 - Represents the objective, physical measurement of the fundamental frequency (f₀) of each note, measured in Hertz
-- We plot the fundamental frequency because, as the loudest and lowest component, it is the "prime" frequency that our brain uses to identify the pitch of a complex sound
+- We plot the fundamental frequency because, it is the "prime" frequency that our brain uses to identify the pitch of a complex sound

 ### The Logarithmic Curve
 The graph's curve is the natural result of plotting our linear perception against physical reality.
 It shows that to achieve the linear, equally spaced steps in pitch that we perceive on the y-axis, we need an exponential increase in frequency on the x-axis.